TimothyBelekollie/TimothyBelekollie/README.md

 # 👋 Hi there, I'm Timothy Belekollie.
 ## 🚀 About Me

-- 🎓 I hold a First Class Upper Division Honor degree in Software Engineering from the University of Lay Adventist of Kigali.
+🎓 I hold a First Class Upper Division Honor degree in Software Engineering from the University of Lay Adventist of Kigali.

-- 👀 I specialize in the following technology stacks: PHP (Laravel) and Python (Django), Javascript(Node and React)
+🤖 I specialize in Machine Learning, Data Science, and Artificial Intelligence, with hands-on experience in predictive modeling, data analytics, and statistical analysis.

+📊 Proficient in Python (NumPy, Pandas, scikit-learn), data visualization, and implementing ML models for real-world applications.

-- 🛠️ I have hands-on experience with a variety of databases including MySQL, MongoDB, PostgreSQL, Oracle, and MySQL Workbench.
+🛠️ Experienced with databases including MySQL, MongoDB, PostgreSQL, and Oracle for data storage and processing.

-- 🌱 I'm passionate about Full-stack Development, Data Science, and Artificial Intelligence.
+💻 Skilled in Web Development with PHP (Laravel), Python (Django), and JavaScript.

-- 💼 I am adaptable and thrive in both remote and in-person work environments.
+💼 Highly adaptable, thriving in both remote and in-person work environments.

-- 📊 I also have a keen interest in Data Analysis and currently pursuing additional courses in Data Science.
+🚀 Continuously learning and exploring advanced AI and data-driven technologies.

-- 🤝 I'm open to collaborating on exciting projects.
+🤝 Open to collaborating on innovative and impactful projects.

 ## 🛠 Skills